Surajpatra700/Oncogems/README.md

 - Interactive symptom checker that allows users to input and track potential symptoms associated with liver and oral cancer.

 2. AI-Powered Image Analysis:
--Advanced image recognition technology to analyze oral cavity photos for potential signs of oral cancer, such as lesions or discolorations.
+- Advanced image recognition technology to analyze oral cavity photos for potential signs of oral cancer, such as lesions or discolorations.

 3. Emergency Contact Integration:
 - Integration with emergency contact information in case users need immediate assistance or have concerns.